sbojorge/urbantrip/README.md

 ## Design
 ### Database structure
-UrbanTrip follows the same database schema than its backend API, Urban-drf.<br>
+UrbanTrip follows the database schema as its backend API, Urban-drf.<br>
 You can review it [here](https://github.com/sbojorge/Urban-drf), in the corresponding repository.

 ### Wireframes